 The Biodiversity Research and Teaching Collections’ curatorial and scientific staff conduct basic research in the fields of systematic biology, biodiversity science, and conservation.
 While curators, students, and staff in each division have specific research foci (see research pages), many projects bring together personnel from different divisions as collaborators.
 Graduate students affiliated with the BRTC are an integral part of our future, and conduct their own research as well as assist with general museum tasks.
 Undergraduate interns and volunteers from the University also contribute to collection maintenance and research.
+Our Google Scholar profile tracks the use of our specimens and their data in publications by affiliates and others.

 Evolution of the sophisticated clingfish adhesive disc: Dr. Conway, Faculty Curator of Fishes, is investigating the anatomy and phylogenetic relationships of the Gobiesocidae (clingfishes) as part of an ongoing NSF funded collaborative project with Dr. Adam Summers (Uni.
 Washington, Friday Harbor Labs).
 Clingfishes have the ability to stick to even heavily fouled and high structured substrates within marine and freshwater environments using a sophisticated adhesive disc that is formed by elements of the paired-fin girdles.
 Summers and Conway are investigating the diversity of form and function of this disc across the clingfish tree of life.
 This has provided funding for field work throughout the Caribbean and Australasia, which has resulted in the discovery of several new species.
 Specimens collected have been deposited at the BRTC.